iCliniq Logo

 Introduction:

 The term neuroferritinopathy (NF) is more commonly known as adult-onset basal ganglia disease.
-Neuroferritinopathy or adult-onset basal ganglia disease is characterized by the accumulation of abnormal amounts of iron in the brain, which results in the damage of the basal ganglia region.
+Neuroferritinopathy, or adult-onset basal ganglia disease, is characterized by the accumulation of abnormal amounts of iron in the brain, which results in damage to the basal ganglia region.
 This disease arises after the age of 40, hence the name adult-onset basal ganglia disease.
-Neuroferritinopathy (NF) belongs to a specific group of brain diseases which is neurodegeneration with brain iron accumulation (NBIA).
-This read covers insight about neuroferritinipathy in general, its other common names, causes, clinical features, diagnosis and treatment.
+Neuroferritinopathy (NF) belongs to a specific group of brain diseases, which is neurodegeneration with brain iron accumulation (NBIA).
+This read covers insight into neuroferritinipathy in general, its other common names, causes, clinical features, diagnosis, and treatment.

 What Is Adult-Onset Basal Ganglia Disease or Neuroferritinopathy?